Academic Calendar & Term dates

 Please notice that, before joining our programmes, you will only need to apply for one visa only at an Italian Embassy/Consulate, as Italy is the location for your first semester/year.
 Afterwards, while you're spending your semester(s) in Italy, you will have the chance to apply for another visa, e.g. a German one if you're spending your Semester 2 in Hamburg, at the Germany Consulate based in Rome.

 Starting from Academic year 2020-2021, the visa application procedure is completely web-based.
 Non-EU students not living in Italy are requested to pre-enrol using the online platform called UNIVERSITALY.
 Once your pre-enrolment request on Universitaly.it has been approved by the University of L'Aquila, you will receive a confirmation email.
 After that, you will have to get in contact with the local Italian Diplomatic-consular mission for the visa request process.
 Please note that the university confirmation email does not automatically imply the issue of a study visa for you, which is all up to the Diplomatic mission you're in contact with, instead.

 The InterMaths team will assist you with preparing all the required documentation, which includes a couple of forms to be filled in and, among others:

 A full copy of your passport (every single page, cover included)

 All you need to do is visit any Italian post office and withdraw the required form known as "kit permesso di soggiorno" ("soggiorno" sounds like "sojjorno").
 Then, bring it to campus and we'll fill it in together!

-The whole process will cost you around 120 euros.
+The whole process will be complete in approximately 2 months (it could even take longer) and will cost you around 120 euros.

 Declaration of Value (DoV)